liamcoffee/gatsby-netlify-cms/src/pages/home/index.md

 headerImage:
   image: /img/television.png
   imageAlt: JavaScript Wakanda test
-title: Meet other JavaScript Developers in Wakanda
+title: 'Meet other JavaScript Developers in Wakanda fdsafads fasdf adsfadsf '
 upcomingMeetupHeading: Upcoming Meetup
 noUpcomingMeetupText: Details to be announced.
 mapsNote: Clicking the pin opens Google Maps in a new tab.